 Once an internship has been obtained, the student must complete an internship learning agreement form.
 Students should meet with their Career Consultant to obtain the learning agreement form.
-The form must be filled out completely and correctly and all necessary signatures obtained before submitting the agreement to the Career Cente for final approval.
-Students can also obtain information from their Career Consultant about appling for stipend assistance if applicable.
+The form must be filled out completely and correctly and all necessary signatures obtained before submitting the agreement to the Career Center for final approval.
+Students can also obtain information from their Career Consultant about applying for stipend assistance if applicable.
 Evaluations will be completed by the student and the site supervisor at conclusion of the internship.
-More detailed information about Internship and Stipend Policies can be found here.

 Federal Government Internships and Jobs for Students and Recent Graduates:

 The Pathways Program provides current students and recent graduates with a clear path to meaningful training and career development opportunities through federal internship and careers.
 The program includes an Internship Program, Recent Graduate Program and the Presidential Management Fellows Program.
 As a student or recent graduate, you can begin your career in the Federal government by choosing the path that that is best for you: